jeremygray/pyfilesec/docs/source/index.rst

 Using public-key encryption allows a non-secret "password" (the public key) to be distributed and used for encryption.
-This separates encryption from decryption, allowing their physical separation, which gives considerable flexibility.
+This separates encryption from decryption, allowing their physical separation, which gives considerable flexibility (and security).
 The idea is that anyone anywhere can encrypt information that only a trusted process (i.e., with access to the private key) can decrypt.
-For example. multiple testing-room computers could have the lab's public key, and use it to encrypt the data from each subject so that it can be sent to a central computer for analysis and archiving.
-The decryption (private) key does not need to be exposed, ever.
+For example, multiple testing-room computers could have the public key, and use it to encrypt the data from each subject so that it can be transferred to a main computer for de-identification, analysis, and archiving.
+The private key (for decryption) does not need to be shared beyond the main trusted computer.
+Keep it as private as possible.
-Keep it private.

-pyFileSec does not, of itself, implement cryptographic code; by design it relies on a 3rd party implementation.
+pyFileSec does not, of itself, implement cryptographic code; by design it relies on external implementations.
 In particular, cryptographic operations use OpenSSL (see openssl.org), using its implementation of RSA and AES.
 These ciphers are industry standards and can be very secure when used correctly.
 The effective weak link is almost certainly not cryptographic but rather in how the encryption